pulak-sarmah/NodeBackend/readMe.md

 ## Node backend for a video sharing plateform (cloudTube)

+cloudTube is a video sharing platform where users can upload, share, and view videos.
+This project is the backend for cloudTube, built with Node.js.
+It provides APIs for user authentication, video management, tweet management, and subscription management.
+Users can register, login, upload videos, create tweets, subscribe to channels, and more.
+The backend is hosted on Render and uses MongoDB for data storage.

 ## How to run the project locally

 1. Clone this repo